aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/dkg.md

 ## Function `finish`

-Put a transcript into the currently incomplete DKG session, then mark it completed.
+When a DKG is in progress, put a transcript into the currently incomplete DKG session, then mark it completed.

-Abort if DKG is not in progress.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="dkg.md#0x1_dkg_finish">finish</a>(transcript: <a href="../../aptos-stdlib/../move-stdlib/doc/vector.md#0x1_vector">vector</a>&lt;u8&gt;)